CDCgov/wastewater-informed-covid-forecasting/batch/README.md

 ```

 Confirm that the container is now present in the registry by navigating to `portal.azure.com` and looking under `Resources > cfaprdbatchcr > services > repositories > renewalww`

+### Creating a configuration file
+The [`src/setup_eval.R`][../src/setup_eval.R] script ccan help you write properly formatted evaluation configuration YAML files.
+Remember to mirror config versions between your local `input/config/eval` directory and the one in your input Azure Blob storage container.